IXOM 2017 NSW & ACT

 - Samples will be judged on a point scale from Good to Best.

 - Scores will be aggregated and the winner will be the sample with the highest combined score.
-The winning water business and water supply location will be announced at the WIOA Conference Awards Dinner on Thursday night.
+The winning water business and water supply location will be announced during the Wednesday lunch.

 - Only the identity of the four grand finalists and the supplier of the winning sample will be announced – Grand Final or Heat samples will not be ranked, nor will any of the scores be released.